InfoRMATION for all

 Minimum Coursing Expectations

-Meaningful activity for most students will mean SQA courses.
+Educational activity for most students will mean school based SQA courses.
 However, a range of alternative choices can create a more worthwhile curriculum for a number of our young people.
-Foundation Apprenticeships, Non-SQA courses, peer support, voluntary work, college courses, health and wellbeing activities and library work, to name but a few, might much better provide good outcomes for some young people.
+Foundation Apprenticeships, Non-SQA courses, peer support, voluntary work, College courses, health and wellbeing activities and library work, to name but a few, might much better provide good outcomes for some young people.
+Travel time to remote locations such as College will also be included as Educational activity time

 Any exceptions to this pattern of minimum coursing expectations can only be sanctioned by the DHT who is Head of House for a student.
 Such exceptions will be based on a clear plan which creates a more worthwhile curriculum for the young person, and better prepares them for next steps.
 High-quality learning and breadth of experience will be the key priorities in allowing such exceptions.